-This course offers a unique combination of lecture and lab work that yields a thorough understanding of conceptual and practical foundations of Geographic Information Systems (GIS).
-Upon completion, a student will understand vector/raster data, watershed analysis, interpolation and classification, among other important topics.
+This course offers a combination of lecture and lab work that yields a thorough understanding of conceptual and practical foundations of geographic information systems (GIS).
+Upon completion, a student will understand vector and raster data, watershed analysis, interpolation and classification, among other important topics.
 ArcGIS 10.4 is heavily utilized in this course.

-Due to high demand for this course, the CGA has implemented a brief pre-registration application process necessary for each student to complete prior to registering for the course.
+Due to high demand for this course, the CGA requires each student complete a brief pre-registration application prior to registering for the course.

 This class will be collaborating with the Wildlife Conservation Society (WCS) to answer a pressing conservation challenge using GIS, focusing on accessibility to protected areas.
 This seminar will give students the opportunity to improve their GIS skills, work on a real-world conservation challenge with WCS, and gain a better understanding of conservation issues around the globe.